The Equity Price of Trust: OpenAI paid 17.5% for what you already own

 Trust does not move on an IPO clock

 You cannot ship trust the way you ship a model checkpoint.
 It compounds.
-It is the slowest input in the system, and on an IPO clock the labs hit the ceiling of what speed and capital could buy.
+It is the slowest input in the whole system, and on an IPO clock the labs hit the ceiling of what speed and capital could buy.
 So they bought the slow thing instead, in equity, because cash does not move it.

-Think about that for a moment.
+Sit with that.
 The thing that capped the most aggressive capital deployment in technological history was not compute, not data, not talent.
+It was the time it takes for one person to come to trust another.

 The inversion

+Now look at who already owns this.
 Solo consultants.
 Fractional CFOs.
 Fractional CMOs.
 Independent advisors.
 The boutique partner whose name is on the contract because the client picked the name, not the logo.
-You already have the asset the labs just spent billions trying to install.
+You already hold the asset the labs just spent billions trying to install.

 The most expensive thing in AI right now is not GPUs.
 It is the thing in your contacts list.
+The labs can court the handful of builders with multi-million-dollar bounties, but to sell what has been built, they need relationships.

 The brittle harness

+The client was not lost.
+The signal was lost.
+The relationship lost the signal because the system around the relationship was not built for the work.
 That is the harness problem from inside the consultancy seat.
 It does not matter how good the model in the chair is if the harness around it is brittle.

 What a harness actually does

+A Monday morning looks like this.
 You open your laptop.
-Your Superbrain has surfaced the three people in your network who went quiet and matter, ranked by why they matter and what changed - drawing on all your inflowing data from traditional emails to MCP connections to any app or data source.
+Your Superbrain has surfaced the three people in your network who went quiet and matter, ranked by why they matter and what changed, drawing on everything flowing in, from ordinary email to connected apps and data sources.

 That is not a feature list.
 That is a Monday morning that does not start with twenty open tabs and a feeling.